wales-group/examples/utilities/README.md

 ```

 ## gminconv2.f ##
 Applies a 1D Gaussian filter to convert a set of values into a continuous distribution.
-This is achieved via convolution with Gaussians.
 ```
 gfortran -ffixed-line-length-132 -o gminconv2 gminconv2.f
 ```